nilishalu/your-pal/README.md

 # Meet your Pal

 A Full Stack Chat application where you can connect with your buddies.
+Either it's 1:1 or a group of buddies, you can connect instantly.

 ## Features